Updated January 2018

-A consortium (plural consortia or consortiums) is a group of entities that come together to undertake a project or achieve a goal that is beyond the resources of the entities acting as individuals.
-For example, schools and/or libraries can form consortia for the purposes of the Schools and Libraries Program to aggregate demand in order to lower prices and promote more efficient use of shared facilities.
+A consortium (plural consortia or consortiums) is a group of E-rate eligible entities that seeks competitive bids or E-rate funding for eligible services on behalf of its members.
+Schools and/or libraries can form consortia for the purposes of the Schools and Libraries (E-rate) Program to aggregate demand in order to lower prices and promote more efficient use of shared facilities.

-Some consortia, e.g., library consortia, may have been formed originally for reasons unrelated to the E-rate Program.
+Some consortia, for example, library consortia, may have been formed originally for reasons unrelated to the E-rate Program.

 One entity should be designated as the lead member of the consortium.
 The consortium leader may or may not be eligible for discounts.

-The consortium leader also has certain record-keeping responsibilities and, unless membership in the consortium is specifically required by state statute, must retain a Letter of Agency (LOA) or other documentation from each consortium member to demonstrate that that member was aware of, and had expressly authorized, the action that would be taken on its behalf by the consortium leader.
+The consortium leader also has certain record-keeping responsibilities and, unless membership in the consortium is specifically required by state statute or authorized in some other way, must retain a Letter of Agency (LOA) or other documentation from each consortium member to demonstrate that that member was aware of, and had expressly authorized, the action that would be taken on its behalf by the consortium leader.

-If services are shared by both eligible and ineligible entities, the consortium lead member should perform a cost allocation to ensure that only the eligible entities receive the benefit of discounted services.
+If services are shared by both eligible and ineligible entities, the consortium lead member must perform a cost allocation to ensure that only the eligible entities receive the benefit of discounted services.

-When the consortium leader makes the FCC Form 471 certifications, the leader is certifying that:
+When the consortium leader makes the FCC Form 471 certifications, the leader is certifying that, among other things:

-The consortium leader is also responsible for ensuring that the services for which the consortium requests discounts are the services that the members have authorized in their LOAs.
+The consortium leader is also responsible for ensuring that the services for which the consortium requests discounts are the services that the consortium is authorized to procure on behalf of its members.
 Failure to do so may result in the denial or modification of funding requests for consortium members.